 Details of the agreed amount of fees and outlays paid by the secured lender to the trustee, in the specific accounting period, along with details of the properties sold in the period should be declared in the relevant account circular.

 any net amount arising from the sale, which is due to the bankruptcy should be shown through the main receipts and payments account.
 If this situation arises, the fee agreed by the secured lender may not be taken from the estate funds.
-If the trustee wishes to take remuneration in respect of the sale from these funds they must first have the amount determined by the accounts team
+If the trustee wishes to take remuneration in respect of the sale from these funds they must first have the amount determined by the Accounts team

 If the trustee is also seeking payment of other remuneration and outlays they must submit their detailed SIP9 timesheets and vouchers to support their claim.